-- Threat/Intimidation Very High Level For instances where the SESIR Definition is met and the Behavioral Threat Assessment (BTA) risk level has yielded an outcome level of very serious substantive, the student shall be issued a 10-day suspension and a recommendation for expulsion. - Threat/Intimidation High Level For instances where the SESIR definition is met and the BTA risk level is determined to be serious substantive, the school shall follow the Discipline Matrix.
+- Threat/Intimidation Very High Level For instances where the SESIR Definition is met, the Behavioral Threat Assessment (BTA) risk level has yielded an outcome level of high, and the threat involves the potential or acutal use of a weapon, the student shall be issued a ten (10) day suspension and recommended for expulsion or a behavior intervention assignment. - Threat/Intimidation High Level For instances where the SESIR definition is met, the BTA risk level is determined to be high, but there is no weapon involved, the school shall follow the Discipline Matrix.

 Additionally, the SESIR Threat/Intimidation incident type may not be applied in instances when the SESIR definition has not been met.
+To meet the SESIR Threat/Intimidation definition, the threat must include the following three (3) elements: intent, fear, and capability.

-17. Possesses/displays/uses/sells/transmits a Class B weapon, which includes laser pens/pointers and other laser devices used in a manner that could potentially harm or injure another individual
+17. Possesses/displays/uses/sells/transmits a Class B weapon, which includes laser pens/pointers and other laser devices used in a manner that could potentially harm or injure another individual.

-Note: Through a Pre-expulsion Conference, a student shall not be subjected to mandatory expulsion for possession of a Class B Weapon, for Mace/Pepper Spray in a container with maximum capacity of two (2) ounces or less only, if it is verified and determined by the school Principal that the item was possessed only, and not displayed, used or transmitted.
+Note: If through investigation, a student is found to only possess Mace/Pepper Spray in a container with maximum capacity of two (2) ounces or less and it has been verified and determined by a school administrator that the item was possessed only, and not displayed, used or transmitted, the student shall not be subjected to disciplinary action.
+However, if a student displays, uses, sells, or transmits the item, the student shall be subject to discipline for possession/display/use/sale/transmittal of a Class B weapon.

-- 18. Commits fire starting- starts a fire on campus, at a school function, on school property and/or at a school bus stop Note: The school administrator shall refer the student for participation in a local Fire Starter Program.
+- 18. Commits fire starting- starts a fire on campus, at a school function, on school property and/or at a school bus stop

+Note: The school administrator shall refer the student for participation in a local Fire Starter Program.
 The suspension shall be reduced by three (3) days upon parent/guardian agreement to participate in said program.
 Failure on the part of the student to successfully complete the program may result in the reissuance of the three (3) days. - 19.
-Conducts, recruits, or participates on campus in a formal or informal manner in order to foster youth gang activity.
-This activity may include an association or group of three (3) or more persons who are gang-related individually or collectively who engage in a pattern of youth or street gang activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety - 20.
+Conducts, recruits, or participates on campus in a formal or informal manner in order to foster youth gang or gang-like activity.
+This activity may include an association or group of three (3) or more persons who engage in a pattern of youth or street gang or gang-like activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety - 20.
 Electronic device the use of an electronic device to possess, display, or transmit offensive images, images that depict nudity or sexual content, video voyeurism, or the use of an electronic device to capture said images, or any other images of people which violates reasonable expectation of privacy.
+This includes images generated using artificial intelligence (AI) commonly known as "deep fakes."
+Deep fakes are defined as an image or video of another person in which their face or body has been digitally altered so that they appear to be someone else, that is used maliciously, or to spread false information.

-Note: Display of offensive images will not result in disciplinary consequences if it is determined that the student immediately1 reported or delivered the offensive image(s) to a staff member.
+Note: Display of offensive images will not result in disciplinary consequences if it is determined that the student immediately reported or delivered the offensive image(s) to a staff member.